rsksmart/RSKIPs/IPs/RSKIP107.md

   - **valueHash**, 32 bytes: Hash digest of value stored
   - **valueLength**, uint24 (3 bytes): size of the value contained (if lvalue>0 and hasLongVal)

-- if the left node is present:
+- if the left and right nodes are not present:

   - **treeSize**, 0-9 bytes: the size of the tree, variable length integer